The Anchorage Sports Health Team

 P-DTR® Practitioner | MAT® Specialist | Fascial Counterstrain Practitioner | Licensed Massage Therapist | CPR Certified

 Raoul has a unique skill stack with which to pull from to help his clients.
-He is the only Proprioceptive – Deep Tendon Reflex® (P-DTR®) and Fascial Counterstrain practitioner in Houston, Texas, and is also a Muscle Activation TechniquesTM (MAT®) Specialist.
+He is the only Proprioceptive – Deep Tendon Reflex® (P-DTR®) practitioners and one of only a few Fascial Counterstrain practitioners in Alaska.
+He is one of only two Muscle Activation TechniquesTM (MAT®) Specialists in Alaska.
 He has treated a wide range of clients with a variety of goals, including those who want to maintain an independent, full, and active life, those that want to improve to their chronic and acute musculoskeletal issues, and athletes that want to reduce tightness and increase their speed, strength, flexibility, and endurance.

 Through school and university, Raoul was a keen sportsman.
 Having grown up in the UK, he liked to play rugby, soccer, and basketball.
 He had a passion for and excelled at rugby, and played for his local town, Bedford, and then Leeds University.
 His sporting mindset was “no pain no gain”, thus he drove his body hard, regardless of the knocks, pain, and injuries, which were not uncommon.